Harvey Weinstein faces new charges in the UK

-(CNN) – Former Hollywood Film Producer Harvey Weinstein He faces two counts of indecent assault in the UK against a woman in 1996.
+(CNN) – Former Hollywood Film Producer Harvey Weinstein He faces two counts of sexual assault in the UK against a woman in 1996.

 Britain’s Crown Prosecution Service (CPS) said on Wednesday it had allowed Greater London Police to charge the 70-year-old after reviewing evidence that had been forcibly collected in their investigation.

-In a statement on Wednesday, Rosemary Ainsley, chief of CPS Special Crimes, said the CPS “has authorized the Metropolitan Police to bring two charges of indecent assault against a woman against Harvey Weinstein in August 1990.”
+In a statement Wednesday, Rosemary Ainsley, CPS’ head of special crimes, said the CPS “has authorized the Metropolitan Police to charge Harvey Weinstein with two counts of sexual assault of a woman in August 1996.”

 Ainsley said the charges were approved after “reviewing the evidence collected by the Metropolitan Police in their investigation”.